- Name & Surname: Alexei Kuzmin (in English), Алексей Кузьмин (in Russian), Aleksejs Kuzmins (in Latvian)

 - 2015 - Dr.phys.
 Janis Timoshenko, Ludvigs and Maris Jansons Prize for the best work in physics awarded by Latvian Academy of Sciences.

-I am the author and co-author of more than 200 publications in scientific journals.
+I am the author and co-author of more than 200 publications in peer-reviewed journals.